Lennart Moser

-Lennart Moser (born 6 December 1999) is a German professional footballer who plays as a goalkeeper for Belgian club Eupen.
+Lennart Moser (born 6 December 1999) is a German professional footballer who plays as a goalkeeper for Danish 1st Division side Kolding IF.

 Career

 Having previously been loaned out to Regionalliga Nordost club Energie Cottbus and Belgian First Division A club Cercle Brugge from Union Berlin, Moser joined 2.
 Liga side Austria Klagenfurt on loan for the second half the 2020–21 season.

 On 18 June 2022, Moser returned to Belgium and signed a three-year contract with Eupen.
+Moser's contract with Eupen was terminated by mutual consent on 31 August 2023.
+On 27 January 2024, Moser joined Danish 1st Division side Kolding IF.